Ruqoyah/More-Recipes/README.md

 > - GET : /api/v1/users An API route that get all users
 > - POST : /api/v1/recipes An API route that allow login user to add recipes
 > - GET : /api/v1/recipes An API route that get all recipes
+> - GET : /api/v1/recipes/:recipeId An API route that allow user to view recipe
 > - PUT : /api/v1/recipes/:recipeId An API route that allow login user modify recipes
 > - DELETE : /api/v1/recipes/:recipeId An API route that allow login user to delete recipes
 > - POST : /api/v1/recipes/:recipeId/reviews An API route that allow login user to post review on a recipes
 > - GET : /api/v1/recipes/:recipeId/reviews An API route that get all reviews
 > - POST : /api/v1/users/:recipeId/recipes An API route that allow user add favorite recipes
+> - PUT : /api/v1/users/:recipeId/recipes An API route that allow user to add favorite recipe to a category
 > - GET : /api/v1/users/:userId/recipes An API route that get a user favorite recipes
 > - POST : /api/v1/users/upvote/:recipeId An API route that allow user to upvote recipes
 > - POST : /api/v1/users/downvote/:recipeId An API route that allow user to downvote recipes
 > - GET : /api/v1/recipes?sort=upvotes&order=descending An API route that allow user get most upvote recipes
+> - GET : /api/v1/recipes?search=:keyword An API route that allow user search recipe

 ## Author
 -  Rukayat Odukoya